callumjbain/diary_project/recipe.md

     Give sentnce with correct grammar.
 "This sentence is correct."
     Returns "Your grammar is correct"
-    is_grammar_correct('string') => "Your grammar is correct"
+    is_grammar_correct('string') => "Your grammar is correct."

+    Give sentnce with No capital letter. "this sentence has no capital letter."
+    Returns "This needs a capital letter."
+    is_grammar_correct('string') => "This needs a capital letter."

-    Give sentnce with incorrect grammar.
-"This sentence is incorrect."
+    Give sentnce with no full stop.
+"This sentence has no full stop" Returns "This needs a full stop."
-    Returns "Your grammar is incorrect"
-    is_grammar_correct('string') => "Your grammar is incorrect"
+    is_grammar_correct('string') => "This needs a full stop."

     Don't give any input.
     Returns "No input given"